-High Stakes Exams
+High Stakes Exams Testing

 Most organizations mandate that the evaluation diagnosis needs to be no older than three years old, so keeping current with these requirements is an important part of the process.
-The professionals at CNLD can assist you in this process by providing the necessary testing and report documentation.
+If you have an outdated diagnosis from several years ago, you may need a new assessment before the high stakes exam.
+The professionals at CNLD Testing & Therapy can assist you in this process by providing the necessary testing and report documentation.

 Note that having a history of receiving accommodations in the classroom, obtaining a diagnosis of a disability or disorder from our clinic and/or getting recommendations for accommodations doesn’t automatically entitle you to accommodations in the future.
 The diagnosis must be associated with your current functional limitations.
 Testing organizations also are not required to provide accommodations that fundamentally would alter what the exam is intended to test.
 We can guide you through your options so you can be prepared for your high stakes exam.